Lepsima/Mindustry-Frontiers/README.md

 A Mindustry fangame, that aims to give a "cinematic" experience

-Some sprites, specially enviroment ones are currently copy-pasted from Mindustry

 # About

 My goal with this is to focus in low-scale and low-tier battles in large maps, with a total unit count in a battle no higher than 20 (aprox) per team and with the best tier that could be